vertical-knowledge/El-Rollastico/README.md

       If node's heap used percentage is over kill-at-heap:
       * Disable cluster allocation
       * Ping node through Salt to verify connectivity
-      * If --highstate was specified, run a highstate:
-        If the highstate fails, fail Rollastic.
-      * If ES service was not restarted during a highstate:
       * Shutdown node
       * Wait for ES to die for 2m.
         If it's not dead, run a killall java and wait another 2m.
         If it's still not dead, fail.
+      * If --highstate was specified, run a highstate:
+        If the highstate fails, fail Rollastic.
       * Start elasticsearch service through Salt
       * Wait until node joins cluster with an uptime within 120s.
       * Enable allocation
       * Wait until cluster is in green health
 Options:
   --masters / --no-masters   Restart master nodes as well [false] --datas / --no-datas       Restart data nodes [true]